PMunch/futhark/README.md

 | `__` in name     | All underscores removed                             |
 | Reserved keyword | Append kind to name, `proc`, `const`, `struct` etc. |

-Since this, along with Nims style-insensitivity means that some identifiers might collide the name will then further have the kind appended, and if it still collides it will append the hash of the original identifier.
+Since this, along with Nims style-insensitivity, means that some identifiers might still collide, the name will further have the kind appended, and if it still collides it will append the hash of the original identifier.
 This shouldn't happen often in real projects and exists mostly to create a foolproof renaming scheme.
 Note that struct and union types also get a prefix, this is normally resolved automatically by C typedef-ing the `struct struct_name` to `struct_name_t`, but in case you need to use a `struct struct_name` type just keep in mind that in Nim it will be `struct_struct_name`.